 As a general rule, expats in Hong Kong tend to live in; Pokfulam, Happy Valley, Stanley, Repulse Bay, and Mid-Levels.
 Recently, the Sai Ying Pun/ Sheung Wan area is becoming increasingly popular with expats.

-In Stanley, apartments tend to be larger, and some people are even lucky enough to live in houses.
+– Stanley: apartments tend to be larger, and some people are even lucky enough to live in houses.
 Stanley tends to be popular with people with kids.
 For some people, it’s too far from Central.

-Sai Ying Pun and Sheung Wan have become hip areas for single people.
-They are conveniently located and are now full of fabulous restaurants, delis, grocery stores, and boutique fitness gyms.
-You might be surprised to find out just how delicious French, vegan, and Thai food are available in Sai Ying Pun and Sheung Wan.
+– Sai Ying Pun and Sheung Wan: hip areas for single people.
+Super close to Central and full of fabulous restaurants, delis, grocery stores, and boutique fitness gyms.
+You might be surprised to find out just how delicious French, vegan, and Thai food you’ll find here.

 If you’re new to Hong Kong, check out A Guide for Newbies in Hong Kong.
 In this article, the topics we cover include buying a car in Hong Kong, buying second-hand goods, and the ultimate guide to furniture.